delocalzrt/gravity-magento/README.md

 # magento-plugin
-Official magento plugin for the Gravity Recommendation Engine.
+Official magento plugin for the Gravity Recommendation Engine, for documentation please refer to this [link](https://developers.gravityrd.com/wiki/display/RECO/Magento).